nebunebu/practical_programming_in_c/README.md

 This repo is for organzing a group study of the MITOCW course [**Practical Programming in C**](https://ocw.mit.edu/courses/6-087-practical-programming-in-c-january-iap-2010/pages/syllabus/).

-Most, but not all, of the course resources are duplicated here for easy accessibility.
+Some of the course resources are duplicated here for easy accessibility.

 This schedule is tenative.